dav1do/pitchfork-scraper/README.md

     pip install -Ur requirements.txt

 ###Configure database
 This is setup to use sqlalchemy and postgresql.
-You should be able to run cat scrape.dump | psql to create the db locally.
-Will probably have to create the pitchfork user (see config file for password/user info).
+You should be able to run cat scrape.dump | psql to create the db locally (I had to use sudo -u postgres bash and then cat scrape.dump | psql on my centOS VM).
+Will also have to create the pitchfork user (see config file for password/user info).

 It could be returned to a csv by modifying settings to remove DATABASE and ITEM_PIPELINES.
 It'd be prudent to remove the lines in pitchfork.spiders.reviews that connect and find the most recent review for the stop_check.